 6. Embrace Positive Self-Talk: Affirmations and Encouragement

-Moreover, acknowledging that nervousness is a normal reaction can also enhance your performance.
+Moreover, acknowledging that nervousness is a normal reaction can enhance your performance.
 Embrace the excitement and energy of public speaking, reframing your anxiety as a positive force.
-By cultivating positive self-talk and adopting an encouraging inner dialogue, you create a foundation of self-belief that helps you conquer stage fright and speak with greater confidence.

 7. Seek Opportunities for Growth: Practice and Feedback

 Continuous practice and seeking feedback are fundamental for overcoming stage fright and becoming a skilled public speaker.
-Actively seek opportunities to practice your speaking skills, whether through joining public speaking clubs, participating in workshops, or seeking out speaking engagements.
-Regular practice allows you to refine your delivery, enhance your stage presence, and become comfortable with different speaking styles and formats.
+Actively seek opportunities to practise your speaking skills, whether through joining public speaking clubs, participating in workshops, or seeking out speaking engagements.

 Additionally, seek constructive feedback from trusted mentors, peers, or professional speaking coaches.
-Evaluations and feedback provide valuable insights into areas for improvement, helping you identify strengths and weaknesses in your presentation and implement suggested improvements.
-Embrace each opportunity as a chance to grow and learn, and with each speaking experience, you’ll become more skilled, poised, and self-assured.
+Embrace each opportunity as a chance to grow and learn — with each speaking experience, you'll become more skilled, poised, and self-assured.

 Final Thoughts